xlink-network/xlink-sdk/examples/cross-chain-swap/README.md

-# XLink SDK Cross-Chain Swap Demo
+# Brotocol SDK Cross-Chain Swap Demo

-This demo project showcases how to implement cross-chain asset exchange functionality using XLink SDK and ALEX SDK.
+This demo project showcases how to implement cross-chain asset exchange functionality using Brotocol SDK and ALEX SDK.

 ## Project Overview

-This demo application demonstrates how to integrate XLink SDK and ALEX SDK to create a complete cross-chain swap experience.
+This demo application demonstrates how to integrate Brotocol SDK and ALEX SDK to create a complete cross-chain swap experience.
 Users can seamlessly transfer and exchange digital assets between different blockchains.

 ## Usage

 ### Prerequisites

 Ensure you have the following tools installed:

 - Node.js
 - pnpm (recommended) or npm